Simlalo/supabase-mcp/README.md

 A Model Context Protocol (MCP) server that provides tools for interacting with a Supabase database.
 This server enables AI assistants to perform database operations through a standardized interface.

-NOTE: This Supabase MCP server was created as a demonstration of my AI IDE coding workflow.
-It is still a work in progress which I will expand on in future videos on [my channel](https://youtube.com/@ColeMedin).
+NOTE: This is a fork of the original Supabase MCP server with added npm support to allow running without Docker.

 ## Features